apache/directory-server/README.txt

 Building
 --------

-maven multiproject
+maven multiproject:install

 Notes
 -----

- o The kerberos service as well as other services are not included within this release.
+ o The kerberos service has been added to this distribution but is off by default.
+Please check documentation on kerberos section of site for configuring the kerberos protocol provider plugin.